 2. Inheriting difficult or incompetent staff

-Sellers generally do not know how competent their staff are and the buyer isn’t allowed to communicate with them during the deal period, so when buying an accounting practice, the buyer runs the risk of inheriting underperforming or difficult staff members.
+Sellers generally don't know how competent their staff are, and the buyer isn’t allowed to communicate with staff during the deal period.
+When you buy an accounting practice, you run the risk of inheriting underperforming or difficult staff members.

-Problems can arise both pre and post-sale when staff ability is reviewed; such as the cost of staff equalling the turnover, the continuity of service preventing you from letting go of incompetent staff.
+Problems can arise both pre and post-sale when staff ability is reviewed.
+For example, the cost of staff equalling the turnover and the continuity of service agreement that prevents you from letting go of incompetent staff.
 You also have to consider that unsettled staff may leave and could take clients with them.

 3. A low quality, low fee client base

-Many service-businesses were started by accountants who undercut the fees charged by their local competitors to attract a nucleus of clients; this means that a buyer could be purchasing a large client base, but these are clients who are undercharged for the service offered and this below market rate makes it hard to make a profit.
+Many service-businesses were started by accountants who undercut the fees charged by their local competitors to attract clients; this means that a buyer could be purchasing a large client base, but these are clients who are undercharged for the service offered.
+This below-market-rate makes it hard to make a profit.

-As well as suffering financially, a buyer could also suffer from very low-level work, having to work excessive hours, and having to increase fees which may impact on the retention of their entire client base.
+As well as suffering financially, as the buyer you could also suffer from very low-level work, having to work excessive hours, and having to increase fees.
+This may affect the retention of their entire client base.
 (Find out how to win bigger and better clients).

 4. Clients not transferring to you